LivotovLabs/CamView/README.md

  ```

- 4. If you need to process live data from the camera (for instance, for a barcode recognition) - use the listener callback:
+ 4. If you need to process live data from the camera during the live streaming process (for instance,
+    for a barcode recognition) - just enable this and use the listener callback:

  ```
+     cameraView.setCaptureStreamingFrames(true);
+     cameraView.setCamViewListener(this);
      public void onPreviewData(final byte[] data, final int previewFormat, final Camera.Size size) {
          // do smth with the frame from the camera here